Design of an Adaptive Lightweight LiDAR to Decouple Robot-Camera Geometry: Rotation Compensated LiDAR-Inertial SLAM Design

 \subsubsection{Experiment Set Up}

-A simulation study is setup in robotics simulator Gazebo, where a LiDAR with similar sensor characteristics to a VLP-32 ~\cite{velodyne} is mounted on a simulated drone.
+A simulation study is setup in robotics simulator Gazebo, where a LiDAR with similar sensor characteristics to a Velodyne VLP-32 is mounted on a simulated drone.
 Further, the LiDAR can rotate in azimuth and elevation via a universal joint.
 The simulated drone iris, is from the PX4's simulation package.
 Its onboard IMU have noise added to it according to a noise model outlined in Kalibr ~\cite{furgale2013unified}.
 The point-cloud messages from the LiDAR, as well as the IMU messages from the drone, are passed into robotics middleware ROS, where the proposed LiDAR SLAM package runs.
 The drone is commanded to flight in a diamond waypoint pattern, around a enviornment with different types of resident buildings.

 The proposed LiDAR-Inertial SLAM package builds on top of LIO-SAM, which employs the powerful PGO backend GTSAM ~\cite{dellaert2012factor}.
-We incoporate the compensation described in \ref{subsec:the_rotation_stage} into LIO-SAM, here on in refer to as Motion Compensated LIO-SAM.
+We incoporate the compensation described in \ref{subsec:the_rotation_stage} into LIO-SAM, which we refer here on in as Motion Compensated LIO-SAM.
 Naturally, we will compare SLAM performance of Motion Compensated LIO-SAM, against the stock version of LIO-SAM.
-See Figure ~\ref{fig:px4_gazebo_simulator}.
+See Fig.~\ref{fig:px4_gazebo_simulator}.
 To control the orientation of the universal joint, angular commands in $\alpha,\beta$, in degrees, are input to the mirror.